jcostom/pyez-toys/dynamic-acl/README.md

 ### Step 4: Edit the included YAML file (acl.yml).

 It should be pretty self-explanatory how to maintain the info contained therein.

+### Step 5: Use the dynamic-acl.py script to push updates out.

+Change the YAML file to:

+* Add/change hosts
+* Add/remove blocked IPs/subnets
+* Add/remove exceptions to block list